 9) Local Rules

-iii) VHF radios are allowed to be used during Medway Yacht Club Saturday racing for receiving only.
-Transmission is only allowed in an emergency and must be declared to the Officer of the Day afterwards.
+iii) VHF radios are allowed to be used during Medway Yacht Club racing for receiving only.
+Transmission is allowed in an emergency and must be declared to the Officer of the Day afterwards.
 Any infringement will be deemed a contravention of RRS Part 4 – 41

 10) Class Property

 a) The Fleet owns certain property for the convenience of its members.
 Members contribute to the upkeep and replacement of these by means of their annual subscriptions.